vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_unrestricted.md

 #### Create VCH Wizard

+You can disable client certificate verification in two ways:

-Toggle the **Client Certificates** switch to the gray OFF position.
+- To use a custom server certificate or to configure an automatically generated server certificate, enter the server certificate settings and set the **Client Certificates** switch to the gray OFF position.
+- To use an automatically generated server certificate without configuring any server certificate settings, set the **Enable secure access to this VCH** switch at the top of the page to the gray OFF position.

 #### vic-machine Option